- Complete Guide

 - There is generally no need to name the screensaver with 'Screensaver' with the wizard (but that's a personal choice).
 It is automatically added to the installer name, but can be edited if you choose.

-- If you do not see the request for a name with a new project, check the Preferences, as it may be switched off.
+- If you do not see the wizard when starting a new project, check the Preferences, as it may be switched off.

 - Names can include Unicode (UTF-8) text, and should work on all supported operating systems, but only if the requested fonts are installed.
-In particular, Windows XP doesn't come with very many unicode fonts installed, so be sure to test thoroughly.
+Be sure to test thoroughly.

 - The wizard names the Project, but it does not automatically save the Project.
 Make sure to periodically save your projects.